controlol/rclone-webui/README.md

 - View configured settings
 - System info

-#### What is Rclone
-Rclone is a open source tool to transfer files from your local system to many types of cloud hosted storage.
-You can take a look at the project [here](https://rclone.org/)

 #### Info about each Job
 - Total job speed
 - ETA for job and elapsed time